Babiuch-Michal/awesome-security/contributing.md

 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.

-Thank you for your suggestions!
+Thank you for your suggestions!!!